nihalpasham/rustdhipv2/README.md

 - Mobility and Multi-homing
 	- Example: Seamless switch-over to a backup `update-server` in a failover scenario.

-The neat thing about HIPv2 is that it operates at the application-layer and is a part of a host's networking stack.
+The neat thing about HIPv2 is that it does NOT operate at the application-layer but is a part of a host's networking stack.

 ## Advantages:
 - All network traffic flows through the secure channel by default